BEagle1984/silverback/docs/_docs/1-quickstart/104-domain-events.md

 toc: false
 ---

-To allow publishing the domain events through Silberback, the domain entities have to implement the `IDomainEntity` interface.
-Alternatively you can just extend the `Silverback.Domain.Entity` class.
+One of the core features of Silverback is the ability to publish the domain events as part of the `DbContext` save changes transaction in order to guarantee consistency.

+The _Silverback.Core.Model_ package contains a sample implementation of a `DomainEntity` but you can also implement you own type.

 ```c#
 using Silverback.Domain;